ese3500/final-project-micro-music/README.md

 A microphone that can convert an audio signal into an electrical signal between 0V and 5V is needed to enable the AtMega328PB to read audio signals using its ADC.
 The microphone is preferably not too big (in the order of a few centimeters in size).
 Also, the microphone should be good quality, as in it can capture sounds with very high accuracy.

 Additionally, a speaker is needed to output amplified music.
 The speaker should be able to output high volume sounds (so the user can really immerse themselves).
 Also, the speaker should be of high quality for user enjoyment.
-The speaker needs to operate between 0 and 5V so it can interface with the AtMega328PB.
+The speaker needs to operate between 0 and 5V.

-Next, LED strips will be used to provide music visualization.
+Next, LED matrix will be used to provide music visualization.
 We plan to line up multiple LED strips to create a 2D screen of lights, which can then be programmed to output the corresponding audio signals in a cool way.
-The LED strips should be able to interface with the AtMega328PB, so we can program them to provide audio visualization functionality.
-Additionally, the strips shouldn't be too long, as we only need a few centimeters of each strip to create a small 2D screen of LEDs.
-Finally, the LED strips should be using their own power source, which should be battery powered so the entire system is portable.
+The LED matrix should be able to interface with the ESP32, so we can program them to provide audio visualization functionality.

 The ESP32 chip used in Lab 4 will be utilized to allow the system to write data to the LED array.